-- 4.174 In keeping with Council decisions EC-81/DEC.4 and EC-83/DEC.5, the Director-General has continued to report to the Council on unresolved issues regarding the Syrian declaration and related submissions.
+4.176 In keeping with Council decisions EC-81/DEC.4 and EC-83/DEC.5, the Director-General has continued to report to the Council on unresolved issues regarding the Syrian declaration and related submissions.
 The Director-General has also continued to report to the Council on the work of DAT as part of his monthly reports entitled "Progress in the Elimination of the Syrian Chemical Weapons Programme", in accordance with EC-M-33/DEC.1, and to the United Nations Security Council pursuant to resolution 2118 (2013).
-The DAT has also continued to provide its technical reports to the States Parties. - 4.175 While the Syrian Arab Republic has remained engaged with the Secretariat in its efforts to clarify outstanding issues, the nature and substance of information provided thus far does not enable a resolution of the identified gaps, inconsistencies, and discrepancies in the declaration of the Syrian Arab Republic.
-The Secretariat is therefore still unable to state that the Syrian Arab Republic has submitted a declaration that can be considered accurate and complete in accordance with the Convention and Council decision EC-M-33/DEC.1. - 4.176 The Secretariat will continue to assist the Syrian authorities with the full implementation of its declaration obligations under the Convention and Council decision EC-M-33/DEC.1, and to report the outcomes of its engagements to States Parties.
+The DAT has also continued to provide its technical reports to the States Parties.

+- 4.177 Up to the last round of consultations held in September 2017, the Syrian Arab Republic has remained engaged with the Secretariat in its efforts to clarify outstanding issues; however, the nature and substance of the information provided thus far does not enable a resolution of the identified gaps, inconsistencies, and discrepancies in its declaration.
+Since September 2017, the Syrian Arab Republic has not provided any new information that could allow for notable progress to be made or could help resolve the outstanding issues identified in its initial declaration. - 4.178 The Secretariat therefore remains unable to resolve all identified gaps, inconsistencies, and discrepancies in the initial declaration and subsequent submissions of the Syrian Arab Republic.
+As a result, it cannot verify that the Syrian Arab Republic has submitted a declaration that can be considered as accurate and complete in accordance with the Convention and Council decision EC-M-33/DEC.1. - 4.179 The Secretariat will continue to assist the Syrian authorities with the full implementation of its declaration obligations under the Convention and Council decision EC-M-33/DEC.1, and to report the outcomes of its engagements to States Parties.